 When helping someone wean off an addictive substance, several approaches may work:

-- Taper off the existing medication until the withdrawal risk is nil
+- Taper off the existing medication until the withdrawal risk is almost non-existent

-- Offer a substitute medication that has a longer-lasting effect
+- Using a treatment medication that has a longer-lasting effect

-- Prescribe additional medicines to complement the weaning off meds and reduce withdrawal symptoms
+- Prescribe multiple medications to complement the weaning off meds and reduce withdrawal symptoms

 Weaning or tapering off medications and other drugs is only part of recovery.
-Substance abuse and addiction is a complex disorder, and it should be noted that weaning or tapering is only part of the treatment experience.
+Substance use disorder and addiction is a complex disorder, and it should be noted that weaning or tapering is only part of the treatment experience.

 Getting clean is only the first step.
 But it is a huge one, and a leap worth taking.